About this park

 Safety information

 Plan when to visit.
-Read this safety information about bushwalking, fishing, paddling and kayaking.
+Read this safety information about fishing.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 - Box jellyfish and estuarine crocodiles are sometimes found in the waters of the park.